“Hello, Dear Enemy!”

 Picture Books for Peace and Humanity

-The Mariposa’s newest exhibit – “Hello, Dear Enemy!
-Picture Books for Peace and Humanity” – is now open!
-The collection of 65 picture books and more than 40 posters with illustrations and quotes, curated by the International Youth Library in Munich, Germany, explores children’s books from around the world in which characters grapple with the traumas of war, displacement, prejudice, and other forms of oppression.
+“Hello, Dear Enemy!
+Picture Books for Peace and Humanity” is a collection of 65 picture books and more than 40 posters with illustrations and quotes, curated by the International Youth Library in Munich, Germany, that explores children’s books from around the world in which characters grapple with tough issues and learn to work through conflict and build relationships across difference.

 “‘Hello, Dear Enemy!’ explores how authors and illustrators of children’s books create avenues for children and adults alike to acknowledge tensions in the world, acquire tools for understanding cultural differences, and build bridges of friendship and understanding across those differences,” said Mariposa Executive Director Karla Hostetler.
 “We’re excited to build programs around this exhibit to further explore how artists use their creative work to deepen their own understandings of others and to invite their audiences to do the same.”

-“Hello, Dear Enemy!” is on exhibit at the Mariposa, located at 26 Main Street in Peterborough, from May 8 to September 15.
+“Hello, Dear Enemy!” is on exhibit at the Mariposa, located at 26 Main Street in Peterborough, until September 15.
 Admission: $8 adults, $6 seniors, $5 for children (ages 3-16).
 Members free.